 - A yearly interview in the autumn term, in which the parents will be informed of the teacher's view of the child's progress.
-This is usually a 20 minute consultation to which both parents are invited to come along.
-Parents will also be informed of any information given by the assessment procedures of the Northern Ireland Schools Examination and Assessment Council. - ♣ Parents will receive once yearly a written report on each pupil's progress, usually mid-June.
+This is usually a 15-minute consultation to which both parents are invited to come along. - Parents will receive once yearly a written report on each pupil's progress, usually mid-June.